configcat/java-sdk/README.md

 ConfigCat SDK for Java provides easy integration for your application to ConfigCat.

-ConfigCat is a feature flag and configuration management service that lets you separate releases from deployments.
-You can turn your features ON/OFF using <a href="http://app.configcat.com" target="_blank">ConfigCat Dashboard</a> even after they are deployed.
-ConfigCat lets you target specific groups of users based on region, email or any other custom user attribute.
+ConfigCat is a feature flag and configuration management service that lets you separate code releases from deployments.
+You can turn features ON or OFF using the <a href="http://app.configcat.com" target="_blank">ConfigCat Dashboard</a> even after they are deployed.
+ConfigCat lets you target specific groups of users based on region, email, or any other custom user attribute.

-ConfigCat is a <a href="https://configcat.com" target="_blank">hosted feature flag service</a>.
-Manage feature toggles across frontend, backend, mobile, desktop apps. <a href="https://configcat.com" target="_blank">Alternative to LaunchDarkly</a>.
+ConfigCat is a <a href="https://configcat.com" target="_blank">hosted feature flag service</a> that lets you manage feature toggles across frontend, backend, mobile, and desktop apps. <a href="https://configcat.com" target="_blank">Alternative to LaunchDarkly</a>.
 Management app + feature flag SDKs.

 [![Build Status](https://travis-ci.com/configcat/java-sdk.svg?branch=master)](https://travis-ci.com/configcat/java-sdk)
 [![Maven Central](https://maven-badges.herokuapp.com/maven-central/com.configcat/configcat-java-client/badge.svg)](https://maven-badges.herokuapp.com/maven-central/com.configcat/configcat-java-client)